 The reality was Mike was in his office mostly from 8am-6pm though he did make lunches.
 I was on calls for 4-6 hours of the day and doing work in between.
 Some how we had actually become busier (I think due to the transition).
 With Mike in his office I was the parent on duty while I worked.
 In all fairness he had a different impression of the situation and on Friday after my mini-melt down, took over for a few hours while I hid upstairs regaining my sanity.

-Everyone is Struggling but We also need to count our Blessings
+Everyone is struggling to Deal with COVID-19 but We also need to count our Blessings

 *Update: Please remember and pray for our Medical workers.
 They are risking exposure daily.
 Some of them have separated from their families.
 Or go through extremely measures daily just to prevent exposures to their family.
 Some do not hug kiss or sit closer than 6 feet away.
 Some are looking to stay at hotels.
 When we think of how hard things are for us. please think of the huge sacrifices all essential service workers are making for all of us.
 We will get through this.
 Our economy will come back.
 We will work again.
 Our kids will go back again.